 Ride the FREE Hop 2 Chautauqua Shuttle

 The Hop 2 Chautauqua service picks up at several convenient Boulder locations and drops off on Baseline Rd. at the entrance to Chautauqua.
-For a map, schedule, and other details visit chautauqua.com/HOP.
-Click below for tips on using the Hop 2 Chautauqua shuttle.
+Click below for more information.

 Parking at Chautauqua is limited.
 If you drive, we suggest you allow ample time for parking your car.
 Outside Chautauqua’s grounds, parking is allowed on both sides of Baseline Road during summer evenings.

 ADA-accessible parking is available in the parking lot south of the Academic Hall.
 For easy access to this lot, enter Chautauqua Park via 12th Street.